nestjs/docs.nestjs.com/content/techniques/compression.md

 $ npm i --save compression
 ```

-Once the installation is complete, apply the compression middleware as global middleware.
+Once the installation is complete, apply the compression middleware as a global middleware.

 ```typescript
 import * as compression from 'compression';